KDVN/doc/kdvn_openerp_guide.rst

 - R.O.P Cash Payment - Not Uic (pdf)
 - Settlement Expense (pdf)
 - Summary Supplier Invoice (pdf)
-- Supplier’s Invoice (pdf)
+- Supplierâ€™s Invoice (pdf)

 .. image:: kdvnstatic/5_IMG_po_report_view.png
 **Supplier Payment**
 --------------------

-When you choose  “Supplier Payment” (by click PO & Expense, then Supplier Payment), the follow screen will appear.
+When you choose  â€œSupplier Paymentâ€� (by click PO & Expense, then Supplier Payment), the follow screen will appear.
 User can find the information about supplier payment by typing the Request of Payment No. (internal payment number), or narrow the selection by filtering from the other related information such as PO No., Job No., budget code, supplier name, status of R.O.P., etc.

 .. image:: kdvnstatic/5_IMG_po_tree_view.png

-User can also access to a specific Request of payment to supplier – from a Form view interface of the related Purchase Order by clicking on the line at Request of Payment tab.
+User can also access to a specific Request of payment to supplier â€“ from a Form view interface of the related Purchase Order by clicking on the line at Request of Payment tab.

 .. image:: kdvnstatic/5_IMG_po_form_view.png